 As part of our programme of study we are also revisiting the need to stay safe online following the release by Leicestershire police of the video about the Kayleigh Hardwood murder after she met someone she had been messaging online for two weeks.
 It is important for parents to remain vigilant and to monitor ICT use at home.
 More advice can be found at https://www.

-More information for both parents and students is also available from Thinkuknow.co.uk.
+More information for both parents and pupils is also available from Thinkuknow.co.uk.
 Think u know is a website designed to help keep our children safe while they are using ICT.
-Students receive instructions on how to keep safe on line in their ICT lessons but often parents need to be as well informed.
+Pupils receive instructions on how to keep safe on line in their ICT lessons but often parents need to be as well informed.
 Threats change regularly on line and it is important to keep up to date with latest information.
 Registering your details on this site will allow you to receive regular feedback about the latest on line threats.

 So what does peer pressure mean???